-ANM 5303-Advanced Anatomical Studies: Advanced studies in surgical anatomy, gross anatomy, histology, embryology, neuroscience, or cell biology.
-ANM 5304-Advanced Cytochemistry: Discussions and applications of current cytochemical theory and techniques.
-ANM 5305-Medical Cell Biology: An interdepartmental course for graduate students in the biomedical sciences.
-Emphasis will be placed on the medical aspects of cell structure and function, including analysis of recent concepts and current literature.
-Techniques and methods of cell biology will also be examined in the
+\ANM 5303-Advanced Anatomical Studies.
+Advanced studies in surgical anatomy, gross anatomy, histology, embryology, neuroscience, or cell biology.

+\ANM 5305-Medical Cell Biology.
+An interdepartmental course for graduate students in the biomedical sciences.
+Emphasis is on the medical aspects of cell structure and function, including analysis of recent concepts and current literature.
+Techniques and methods of cell biology will also be examined in the laboratory.

-ANM 5306-Biodynamics of Bone: Study of the morphology and cell biology of bone and bone changes.
+\ANM 5306-Biodynamics of Bone: Study of the morphology and cell biology of bone and bone changes.

-ANM 5307-Surgical Anatomy: A study of the anatomy of the landmarks, approaches, and problems of the surgeon as related to the head and neck, musculoskeletal system, abdomino-pelvic cavity, and thoracic cavity.
+\ANM 5307-Surgical Anatomy.
+A study of the anatomy of the landmarks, approaches, and problems of the surgeon as related to the head and neck, musculoskeletal system, abdomino-pelvic cavity, and thoracic cavity.